David has over 15 years supervisory experience and has extensive knowledge in how to handle personnel issues across many areas.

 Below are some of my experiences in supervising other supervisors.

 - At one point I was receiving complaints that one of my supervisors basically didn't know the job.
 Instead, she just oversaw what was going on, much like a non-working manager.
 This was a concern since this position was primarily a working manager position.
 At first I dismissed the complaints since they were coming from just one employee, but eventually multiple staff members made complaints.
 Once I looked into it, I found this supervisor did not know the basic job tasks.
 This required me to train this supervisor and even resort to disciplinary action to rectify the issue.
+I shouldn't have dismissed the initial employee's complaint just because the person was complaining about a supervisor.

 - One supervisor I had I considered to be the leader in not just her unit, but in other units as well.
-She knew the job inside and out, her staff respected her, etc. However, I asked her to type our procedures on everything her unit does.
-Despite constant reminders she would not meet deadlines for these procedures.
-By the time her evaluation came I had to downgrade her for failing to complete those procedures.
+She knew the job inside and out, her staff respected her, etc. However, I asked her to type our procedures on everything her unit did.
+Despite constant reminders, she would not meet deadlines for these procedures.
+By the time her evaluation came, I had to downgrade her for failing to complete those procedures.
 She was upset and didn't even speak to me unless she had to.
 But in time she got over it and gave me those procedures I wanted.

 - This last situation was the hardest one I have had to deal with when it comes to supervising supervisors.
 This employee, while a great working manager, was making the wrong decisions when it came to her supervisory duties.
 We consistently talked about it in an effort to get her to improve.
 Separately, we were having issues with another area of the unit and made plans to address those issues, which was meant to stay confidential.
 This supervisor broke that confidentiality.
 Through talks and meetings this supervisor admitted to breaking confidentiality to get back at me for some unknown reason.
 This supervisor went from a working manager to a troublemaker.